 Authorized Shares.
-Initially, the maximum number of shares of our Class A common stock that may be issued under our 2021 Plan after it becomes effective will not exceed shares of our Class A common stock, which is the sum of (1) new shares, plus (2) an additional number of shares of shares of our Class A common stock, which is the sum of (1) new shares, plus (2) an additional number of shares or 2021 Plan becomes effective and (b) shares that remain available for the issuance of awards under our 2015 Plan as of immediately prior to the time our 2021 Plan becomes effective and (b) shares of our Class A common stock subject to outstanding stock options or other stock awards granted under our 2015 Plan that, on or after the 2021 Plan becomes effective, terminate or expire prior to exercise or settlement; are not issued because the award is settled in cash; are forfeited because of the failure to vest; or are reacquired or withheld (or not issued) to satisfy a tax withholding obligation or the purchase or exercise price, if any, as such shares become available from time to time.
-In addition, the number of shares of our Class A common stock koth Class A and Class B) outstanding on December 31 of the year before the date of each automatic increase, or (2) a lesser number of shares determined by our board of directors prior to the applicable January 1.
+Initially, the maximum number of shares of our Class A common stock that may be issued under our 2021 Plan after it becomes effective will not exceed shares of our Class A common stock, which is the sum of (1) new shares, plus (2) an additional number of shares not to exceed , consisting of (a) shares that remain available for the issuance of awards under our 2015 Plan as of immediately prior to the time our 2021 Plan becomes effective and (b) shares of our Class A common stock subject to outstanding stock options or other stock awards granted under our 2015 Plan that, on or after the 2021 Plan becomes effective, terminate or expire prior to exercise or settlement; are not issued because the award is settled in cash; are forfeited because of the failure to vest; or are reacquired or withheld (or not issued) to satisfy a tax withholding obligation or the purchase or exercise price, if any, as such shares become available from time to time.
+In addition, the number of shares of our Class A common stock reserved for issuance under our 2021 Plan will automatically increase on January 1 of each calendar year, starting on January 1, 2022 through January 1, 2031, in an amount equal to (1) % of the total number of shares of our common stock (both Class A and Class B) outstanding on December 31 of the year before the date of each automatic increase, or (2) a lesser number of shares determined by our board of directors prior to the applicable January 1.
 The maximum number of shares of our Class A common stock that may be issued on the exercise of ISOs under our 2021 Plan will be shares.